Colorado wildfires force tens of thousands to evacuate homes over holidays | CBC News

 The two towns are filled with middle- and upper-middle-class subdivisions with shopping centres, parks and schools.
 The area is between Denver and Boulder, home to the University of Colorado.

 Residents evacuated fairly calmly and in an orderly fashion, but the winding streets quickly became clogged.
-It sometimes took cars as long as 45 minutes to advance a half-mile.
+It sometimes took cars as long as 45 minutes to advance about 0.8 kilometres.

 Small fires cropped up here and there in surprising places — on the grass in a median or in a dumpster in the middle of a parking lot — as gusts caused the flames to jump.
 Shifting winds caused the skies to turn from clear to smoky and then back again as sirens wailed.